sfmacdonald/Cocktail-Compass/README.md

 Must Have (MVP):

     1. Search for cocktail recipes by inputting an ingredient or spirit
-        - Return possible recipes to review
+        - Return any possible recipes that match search
-		- Picture of the drink
+		- Display picture of the drink
-    2.
-    3.
-    4.
-    5.

 Nice To Have: